 Fancy watching these steps instead?
 Then take a look at this quick tutorial video.

 If you have descaled your kettle and it still won’t boil properly, then the thermostat could be to blame.
 The thermostat in your kettle switches it off automatically once the water has reached boiling point.
-But if your thermostat is not working properly, it could turn off before your water has had a chance to heat up.
+But if your thermostat is not working properly, it could turn off before your kettle has had a chance to heat up the water.

 If you suspect that the thermostat in your kettle is to blame, you will need to replace it.
 But here are a couple of things you should consider before you start pulling your kettle to pieces.